emmastrand/EmmaStrand_Notebook/_posts/2021-03-08-KBay-Coral-Chipping-2021.md

 Each timepoint is in its own mesh bag labeled with the timepoint and "KBay Bleaching".
 Please keep these altogether in the freezer while you are clipping the fragments.

-Mesh bags are kept in
+Mesh bags are kept in the green -80C freezer across from the hood.

 insert photo of mesh bags in freezer
 ![chipsinfreezer]()